DaleOrders/AWS-Study-Notes/README.md

 - Off by default.
-- Uses the network of AWS edge locations to speed up transfer.
+- Uses the network of AWS edge locations to speed up transfer (reduces the number of hops between source and destination).
 - Bucket name cannot contain periods.
 - Name must be DNS compatible.
 - Benefits improve the larger the location and distance.